wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 ## Getting notified

-To get immediate notifications about attempts to use the compromised credentials to your email, messenger or one of your [integrated systems](../user-guides/settings/integrations/integrations-intro.md), in the **Triggers** section of Wallarm Console, configure one or more triggers with the **Compromised user account** condition.
+You can get immediate notifications about attempts to use the compromised credentials to your email, messenger or one of your [integrated systems](../user-guides/settings/integrations/integrations-intro.md).
+To enable such notifications, in the **Triggers** section of Wallarm Console, configure one or more triggers with the **Compromised user account** condition.

-You can narrow notifications by application or host that you want to monitor and by the response type.
+You can narrow notifications by the application or host that you want to monitor and by the response type.

 **Trigger example: notification about an attempt to use compromised credentials in Slack**

-In this example, if new attempt to use compromised credentials is detected for the `example.com` API host, the notification about this will be sent to your configured Slack channel.
+In this example, if a new attempt to use compromised credentials is detected, a notification about this will be sent to your configured Slack channel.

 ![Credential stuffing trigger](../images/user-guides/triggers/trigger-example-credentials-stuffing.png)